 It’s the perfect destination for backpackers and female solo travellers.

-Average price for a bed: A bed in a dorm can be as cheap as 16€ up to 30€ per night.
+Average hostel price in Singapore: A bed in a dorm can be as cheap as 16€ up to 30€ per night.
 This is a rough average to give you an idea.
 Prices always depend on season and holidays.
-Please always check exact rates on Hostelworld.com or Booking.com.
+For hostel rooms in Singapore and more please always check exact rates on Hostelworld.com or Booking.com.

 Check-In and Check Out: The average check-in time is from 15:00 (3pm), while the Check Out time is before 11:00 (11am).
 Hostels usually offer luggage storage in case you arrive earlier or leave later.
 Make sure you check if luggage storage is free or if there is an extra cost.

 Deposit scheme: It seems many hostels in Singapore require a cash deposit during check in.
 This can vary from SGD$20-50 and will be returned once the key(s) is handed in.

 Cheapest Hostels in Singapore: We recommend skipping the super cheap places here.
 We stayed in one of them; horrible experience!
 Cockroaches, dirty kitchen and dorms.
 Really, invest just a few Singapore dollars more and you will have a real hostel experience.